mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-11-29)
+(Last update: 2011-12-04)

 ## Gosu 0.8.x
-  * Disable assert() in extconf.rb
+  * Try to fix loadTiles alpha problem by another applyColorKey(0x00\_00\_00\_00)?
   * Test if Carmack's allocation algorithm can handle deallocation well enough
-  * Try to fix loadTiles alpha problem by another applyColorKey(0x00\_00\_00\_00)?
   * Come up with a nice memory union of DrawOp and ArrayVertex
   * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
   * Make record/transforms superficially independent of Window